sf-dub/java-spring-stock-search/README.md

 # java-spring-stock-search
-Java spring boot app which accepts stock tickers and returns the companies overview
+Java spring boot app which accepts stock tickers and returns the company's overview

 This project is for personal and educational use it should not be used in production / client facing without more security